Brand Guidelines

 bright afternoon light.

-The palette pulls directly from the buildings: weathered red brick, oxidized brass hardware, cured tobacco leaves, and the warm cream of aged paper.
+The palette comes straight from the buildings: red brick, brass, cured tobacco, aged paper.
 Ink is the foundation.
 Gold is the signature.
 Everything else supports.

 Ink